Minoru Saitō: Biography

 Saitō was born in Asakusa, Tokyo.

 He has participated three times in the most prestigious and grueling race in the sailing world, the single-handed, around-the-globe competition originally called the BOC Challenge, then Around Alone, and renamed the Velux 5 Oceans Race which commenced in 2006.
 The races are run in legs, with stop-overs for rest and repair in several countries along the way.

 In his continuing career, Saitō has become the most experienced blue-water yachtsman from Japan with transoceanic voyages totaling more than 265000 nmi — almost exactly the distance to the Moon.
 He has started and finished eight solo circumnavigations of the Earth, the seventh one non-stop, achieving several international honors and world records.

-Saitō is quite well known among American, European and Australian sailing enthusiasts, and increasingly so in Japan as his international renown becomes better appreciated in his home country.
+Saitō is recognised among American, European and Australian sailing enthusiasts, and increasingly so in Japan.

 In January, 2007, Saitō was named the recipient of the highly vaunted 2006 Blue Water Medal awarded to one outstanding sailor each year by the Cruising Club of America.
 This recognition is considered the top international award for adventure sailing.

 In his achievements, he joins such solo sailing luminaries as Joshua Slocum (1844-1909); Sir Robin Knox-Johnston (1939-); Mike Plant (1950-1992); and Isabelle Autissier (1956-).

 In January 2012, Saitō was named recipient of the Juan Sebastian del Cano Award, given by the 45,000-member United States Power Squadrons.
 The award is named for the navigator who finished the first-ever circumnavigation of the world led by Ferdinand Magellan in 1522.
 Saitō was cited for successfully completing his 8th solo circumnavigation at age 77, an international record, as well as for his nearly 40-year sailing career that includes a non-stop solo circumnavigation in 2005 at age 71.
 It was only the second time the award to honor adventure boating has been presented by the organization.